 - Lead and support a team of nurses to provide the best patient care

-- Become more involved with the development of treatment plans, rather than just implementing them
+- Become more involved with the development of treatment and care plans at a higher level, rather than just implementing them

 - Foster a rapport with your patients and their families to best explain and monitor their care and recovery

-Nursing is an incredibly fulfilling and exciting career, no matter which level you choose to enter the industry.
-With the demand for nursing professionals growing and many education pathways available to you, it’s the perfect time to start.
+Nursing is an incredibly fulfilling and exciting career, no matter which level you choose to enter the health services industry.
+With the demand for nursing and health professionals growing, as well as many education pathways available to you, it’s the perfect time to start.